uccser/cs-field-guide/text/en/chapters/formal-languages.md

 Here's a map of a commuter train system for the town of Trainsylvania.
 The trouble is, it doesn't show where the the trains go --- all you know is that there are two trains from each station, the A-train and the B-train.
 The inhabitants of Trainsylvania don't seem to mind this --- it's quite fun choosing trains at each station, and after a while you usually find yourself arriving where you intended.

-{image filename="trainsylvania-map-incomplete.png" alt="An incomplete train map"}
+{image filename="trainsylvania-blank.png" alt="An incomplete train map" caption="Click image to enlarge"}

-{comment}

-..
-TCB Suggestions for station names (from Andrew): Not "Happyland"; change to "Railington" or "Enginopolis"?

-{comment end}

 You can travel around Trainsylvania yourself using the following interactive.
 You're starting at the City Mall station, and you need to find your way to Suburbopolis.
 At each station you can choose either the A-train or the B-train --- press the button to find out where it will take you.
 But, like the residents of Trainsylvania, you'll probably want to start drawing a map of the railway, because later you might be asked to find your way somewhere else.
 If you want a template to draw on, you can [print one out from here](files/trainsylvania-blank.pdf).

-{comment}

-..
-Andrew suggested a new name for Happyland: e.g. "Railington" or "Enginopolis" :-) This image also appears above as FL-trains-incomplete.jpg

-{comment end}

 {interactive name="trainsylvania" type="in-page"}